BGT: efficient and flexible genotype query across many samples: Introduction

 \section{Introduction}

 VCF/BCF~\citep{Danecek:2011qy} is the primary format for storing and analyzing genotypes of multiple samples.
 It however has a few issues.
-Firstly, as a streaming format, VCF compresses all types of information together.
-Retrieving site annotations or the genotypes of a few samples usually requires to decode the genotypes of all samples, which is unnecessarily expensive.
+Firstly, VCF is a site-oriented format.
+While accessing a site and all the associated genotypes is efficient with indexing, retrieving site annotations or the genotypes of a few samples always requires to decode the genotypes of all samples, which is unnecessarily expensive.
 Secondly, VCF does not take advantage of linkage disequilibrium (LD), while using this information can dramatically improve compression ratio~\citep{Durbin:2014yq}.
 Thirdly, a VCF record is not clearly defined.
 Each record may consist of multiple alleles with each allele composed of multiple SNPs and INDELs.
 This ambiguity complicates annotations, query of alleles and integration of multiple data sets.
 At last, most existing VCF-based tools do not support expressive data query.
 We frequently need to write scripts for advanced queries, which costs both development and processing time.
 GQT~\citep{Ruan:2015ab} attempts to solve some of these issues.
 While it is very fast for selecting a subset of samples and for traversing all sites, it discards phasing, is inefficient for region query and is not compressed well.
 The observations of these limitations motivated us to develop BGT.

 \begin{methods}